katsuya94/pinapl/README.md

 * Strong association between code and specifications
 * Provide a medium for specifying desired behavior with implementation in any language
 * Provide tools for testing, configuring, running, and maintaining systems
+* Allows developers to use multiple representations of a well-defined datatype

 ## Solution
 `pinapl` is a specification language for the interlocking components that make up a system.